FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **Week11:**

 **prjWeek3/week12:**
-We went to Eric Peters to ask him about how we should connect the distance sensor and he told us to use housings.
+We had a meeting with Mr. Eric Peters to seek information about how we should connect the distance sensor to cables.

 **prjWeek4/Week13:**
-I informed myself about real time in computing reading this article: https://www.futurelearn.com/info/courses/embedded-systems/0/steps/64783 and this: https://www.geeksforgeeks.org/embedded-real-time-system/
+I informed myself about real time reacting code reading this article: https://www.futurelearn.com/info/courses/embedded-systems/0/steps/64783 and this one: https://www.geeksforgeeks.org/embedded-real-time-system/

 **prjWeek5/Week14:**
-targeted interaction/ future oriented research: Asked Eric Peters what to do with the broken battery cable.
+To find out what to do with a cable that broke from the battery me and my team went to Mr. Eric Peters to find a solution for that issue.

-After Eric Peters told us about fuses I did research about fuses so we could build in https://www.britannica.com/technology/fuse-electronic-device Here I learned where the fuse should be located: https://www.reddit.com/r/AskElectronics/comments/yqleyt/does_physical_location_of_the_fuse_matters/
+After Mr. Eric Peters told us about fuses I did research about fuses so we could build them in https://www.britannica.com/technology/fuse-electronic-device Here I learned where the fuse should be located: https://www.reddit.com/r/AskElectronics/comments/yqleyt/does_physical_location_of_the_fuse_matters/